cielf/human-essentials/docs/user_guide/bank/getting_started_customization.md

 ## Controlling what kind of Requests a Partner can make

-There are three different ways a Partner can request essentials -- a "Child based" Request, a Request by number of individuals, and a quantity-based Request.
-Some banks want to limit which Requests the partners can make, in order to minimize partner confusion.
+There are three different ways a Partner can request essentials
+- a "Child based" Request,
+- a Request by number of individuals, and
+- a quantity-based Request.

+Some Banks want to limit which Requests the Partners can make, in order to minimize Partner confusion.
 These three fields allow you to control which Requests the Partners can use.
 If you allow more than one kind, the Partner can also limit their own.
 Note that if any Partner limits themselves to a single type,  you won't be able to remove that type.
 So, if you think you only want to allow quantity-based Requests, doing that up front is a fine idea.

-#### Enable partners to make child-based Requests
+#### Enable partners to make child-based Requests?
 #### Enable partners to make Requests for individuals?
 #### Enable partners to make quantity-based Requests?